 The #1 Guide to Telecommuting your Customer Support Efficiently

-Telecommuting or remote working is no longer only a strategy to scale up your customer service or globally distributing your support teams.
+Telecommuting is no longer only a strategy to scale up your customer service or globally distributing your support teams.
 It’s a growing necessity that is more about future-proofing your customer service against business-related uncertainties.

 Apart from being a developing global necessity, the need for telecommuting also entails the preferences of workers.
 According to a FlexJobs survey in 2020, 86% of workers felt that remote work reduces stress and 65% were more productive with their jobs while telecommuting.